Two treks, one loop.

 - One ACAP + TIMS set

-Nine days from Pokhara and back.
-The first three days run the Ghorepani Poon Hill loop to the first sunrise; Day 4 rests in Ghandruk; Days 5 to 7 climb the Mardi ridge to the second sunrise; Days 8 and 9 descend, return, and keep a buffer.
+Seven days from Pokhara and back.
+Days 1 and 2 run the Ghorepani Poon Hill loop to the first sunrise; Day 3 crosses to Landruk, the gateway to the Mardi side; Days 4 to 6 climb the Mardi ridge to the second sunrise; Day 7 descends to Sidhing and drives back to Pokhara.
 Altitudes and walking hours are listed for every day.

 - Day 1